Complete Guide to Dendera Temple Egypt from Luxor (2026)

 Where Is Dendera Temple Located?

-Dendera Temple sits on the west bank of the Nile and is considered one of the most impressive temples in Upper Egypt.
+Dendera is an ancient city in the Qena Governorate, about 70 km north of Luxor.
+It sits on the west bank of the Nile and is considered one of the best-preserved temple complexes in Upper Egypt.

 What Is Dendera Temple Egypt Famous For?